Andreas Heinz (psychotherapist): Career

 Heinz worked as a post-doc at the National Institute of Health, Bethesda, MD.
 He qualified for professorship (Habilitation) in psychiatry and psychotherapy in 1998 The Dopaminergic Reward System.
 In 2013, he obtained a PhD in philosophy The Concept of Mental Health at the faculty of philosophy of the Universität Potsdam and in 2022 he habilitated in philosophy The colonialized brain and the ways of revolt at the faculty of philosophy of the Universität Potsdam.

-Since 2002 Heinz has been the director of the Department of Psychiatry and Psychotherapy Campus Charité Mitte Berlin.
+From 2002 until 2025 Heinz was the director of the Department of Psychiatry and Psychotherapy Campus Charité Mitte Berlin.
 Since 2012, he has been the vice chair of an organization for Psychiatric Reform and Humanization, the Aktion für Psychisch Kranke.
 From 2010 to 2014, he was the president of the German Society for Biological Psychiatry (DGBP).
 From 2008 to 2011, he was the speaker of the Conference of University Chairs of Psychiatry in Germany.
 Since 2009, he has been a member of the board of the German Association for Psychiatry, Psychotherapy and Neurology and was president of the association from 2020 to 2021.
 He was the leader of several research projects including the international research project "Mental Health and Migration".
 He is a proponent of a person centered approach and open wards in psychiatry.

 In 2011 he was elected as a Leibnitz chair at the Leibnitz-Institute for Neurobiology in Magdeburg, in recognition of outstanding research in Neuroscience.
 For the fall semester of 2014/2015 he was a Karl Jaspers guest professor at the University of Oldenburg.

 Heinz is the editor of 13 books including the Practice of Intercultural Psychiatry and Psychotherapy, Migration and Mental Health and the author of many scientific publications including studies focussing on psychiatry in national socialism, critical neuroscience and the neurobiology of psychotic and addictive disorders.

 Andreas Heinz is the grandson of the former president of the employment office of the state of Baden-Württemberg, Eugen Heinz.

+Since April 2025, Andreas Heinz is a Senior Professor at the Department of Psychiatry and Psychotherapy, University of Tübingen.